Hailyee-Ha/SSIMmap/README.md

 ## Functions
 SSIMmap includes the following key functions:

 1) **ssim_bandwidth**: This function calculates the bandwidth size for the computation of the SSIM on polygon maps.
-It offers two options for selecting the bandwidth size from two methods:1.square root of N and 2. the best trade-off between bias and variance.
+It offers two options for selecting the bandwidth size from two methods:1. square root of N and 2. the best trade-off between bias and variance.
 The function takes as input a shape file in *sf* class including columns for the SSIM calculation and returns the two options for selecting bandwidth sizes on the basis of two methods.
 It also provides a plot illustrating the bias and variance against the size of bandwidth.

 2) **ssim_constant**: This function calculates constants(k1 and k2) for the computation of the SSIM on polygon maps.
 It takes as input a shape filein *sf* class including columns for the SSIM calculation and returns the constants on the console window.

 3) **ssim_polygon**: This function calculates the SSIM index for a given polygon.
 It takes as input a shape file in *sf* class including columns for the SSIM calculation and returns either the global SSIM values  (global=TRUE) or the SSIM values for each given polygon as the local SSIM  (global=FALSE).

 4) **ssim_raster**: This function calculates the SSIM index for raster images.
-It takes as input a image file importing from the [_terra_](https://cran.r-project.org/web/packages/terra/index.html) and returns either the global SSIM values (global=TRUE) or the SSIM values for each given cell as the local SSIM (global false)
+It takes as input a image file importing from the [_terra_](https://cran.r-project.org/web/packages/terra/index.html) and returns either the global SSIM values (global=TRUE) or the SSIM values for each given cell as the local SSIM (global=FALSE).

 ## Example
 Here is a basic example which shows you how to use the package: